willhunt914/CAD/README.md

 On the drawing if the dimensions are in parentheses then you should not have to manually put it in.
 I learned that for the second question that we had to extrude the poles up to face instead of extruding them blindly.
 I learned that you dont always need to make a new part you can just mirror it and then add changes later.

+## Onshape_Certification

+I missed the test by 6 points.
+For me, the test part was fairly easy and I only missed 8 questios.
+The hardest part of the test was making sure all of mesurements were correct.
+I had plenty of time to finish every thing but figured out that I messed up one of my first drawings in the last 20 minutes.
+I probably should have taken it again but I just procrastinated and never took it.